 The Charles Darwin Foundation (CDF) — we’ve all heard about it, we all know it’s something socially positive, but what’s the story behind it exactly?
 Ever since it was founded back in 1959, the CDF has been at the forefront of conservation efforts in the Galapagos and seeks to provide scientific knowledge and support for the archipelago, its wildlife and its communities.
 All of this of course, with the main goal of protecting the biodiversity that exists today.
-Be aware that the Charles Darwin Research Station is part of one of our Galapagos itineraries for Yacht La Pinta.

 The efforts and commitment of countless educators, volunteers, scientists and support staff from various parts of the world have had a tremendous role in promoting and helping build the project from its inception over 50 years ago.
 The Giant Tortoise Repatriation Program is probably the most successful and well known of all these efforts.
 The contrast between now and when the project starts back in 1975 is astounding.
 Giant tortoise populations have had their fair share of disadvantages due to the introduction of new animals and the presence of a human, specifically on Pinzon and Española.
 As it turns out, tortoises on these islands had difficulty reproducing, and there only around 200 and 14 adults left on each island, respectively.